Weaving the (AdS) spaces with partial entanglement entropy threads: Introduction

-In this paper, we focus on the reconstruction of bulk geometric quantities in terms of boundary entanglement structure measures.
+The possibility to reconstruct the bulk geometry from the entanglement structure of the boundary field theory was soon realized after the RT formula was proposed, see \cite{VanRaamsdonk:2009ar,VanRaamsdonk:2010pw} for the earliest discussions.
+In this paper, we will focus on the explicit reconstruction for the area of bulk geometric quantities in terms of boundary entanglement structure measures.
 So far, several approaches have been explored for this goal.
-For example, the reconstruction of certain bulk curves via the \textit{differential entropy} \cite{Balasubramanian:2013lsa,Headrick:2014eia,Czech:2014wka,Czech:2014ppa,Czech:2015qta,Czech:2015kbp} by studying the geodesics tangent to the curve, the reformulation of the RT formula as the maximal flux of the \textit{bit threads} in AdS space out of the region \cite{Freedman:2016zud,Headrick:2020gyq,Headrick:2022nbe}, and the simulation of the AdS space based on the \text{tensor networks} \cite{Swingle:2009bg,evenbly2011tensor,Swingle:2012wq,Qi:2013caa,Pastawski:2015qua,Hayden:2016cfa,Bhattacharyya:2016hbx,Bhattacharyya:2017aly} where the RT surface is interpreted as the homologous path in the network with the minimal number of cut.
+For example, the reconstruction of certain bulk curves via the \textit{differential entropy} \cite{Balasubramanian:2013lsa,Headrick:2014eia,Czech:2014wka,Czech:2014ppa,Czech:2015qta,Czech:2015kbp} by studying the geodesics tangent to the curve, the reformulation of the RT formula as the maximal flux of the \textit{bit threads} in AdS space out of the region \cite{Freedman:2016zud,Headrick:2020gyq,Headrick:2025awv,Headrick:2022nbe,Harper:2018sdd,Harper:2019lff,Agon:2018lwq,Agon:2021tia,Rolph:2021hgz,Lin:2020yzf,Du:2024xoz}, and the simulation of the AdS space based on the \text{tensor networks} \cite{Swingle:2009bg,evenbly2011tensor,Haegeman:2011uy,Swingle:2012wq,Qi:2013caa,Pastawski:2015qua,Hayden:2016cfa,Bhattacharyya:2016hbx,Bhattacharyya:2017aly} where the RT surface is interpreted as the homologous path in the network with the minimal number of cuts.
 See \cite{Chen:2021lnq} for a detailed review on the above approaches.
-Nevertheless, the geometry reconstruction program is far from complete.
-Inspired by these approaches, we propose a framework to reconstruct all the bulk geometric quantities based on a new measure of entanglement, the \textit{partial entanglement entropy} (PEE) \cite{Wen:2018whg,Wen:2019iyq,Wen:2020ech,Han:2019scu,Han:2021ycp}.
-See \cite{Kudler-Flam:2019oru,Wen:2018mev,Abt:2018ywl,Rolph:2021nan,Gong:2023vuh,Lin:2022aqf,Lin:2021hqs,Lin:2023jah,Lin:2023hzs,Lin:2023orb} for discussions on the relation between PEE and the above three approaches, and see also \cite{Wen:2021qgx,Camargo:2022mme,Wen:2022jxr,Basu:2022nyl,Basu:2023wmv,Lin:2023ajt} for the reconstruction of the entanglement wedge cross-section in various scenarios based on PEE.